 Gardens and Landscapes Conservation

-English Heritage looks after many nationally important historic gardens and landscapes, from the manicured English gardens at Wrest Park and Osborne House, to the wild meadows at Down House.
-Their conservation covers a range of responsibilities including protection from pests and pesticides, managing the impacts of climate change, conserving rare plants, and historical and archeological research.
+English Heritage looks after many nationally important historic gardens and landscapes, from the manicured English gardens at Wrest Park to the wild meadows at Down House.
+Their conservation covers a range of responsibilities including protection from pests and pesticides, managing the impacts of climate change, conserving rare plants, and historical and archaeological research.

 What we do

 Looking after historic parks and gardens can be complex.
 The protection and conservation of historic designs and features have to be carefully balanced against the needs of visitors, wildlife and the conservation of rare historic plants.
-At English Heritage the conservation of our gardens and landscapes is guided by detailed management and maintenance practices.
-Read more about the different areas of our work, and download extensive guidance on our management and maintenance policies below.
+Read more about some of the challenges faced by our gardens teams and the key areas of our conservation work.

 English Heritage cares for many significant and historic plants and plant collections.
 Some of the plants are among the earliest introductions of that species in the UK.
 Others are intrinsically linked with historic events or people, such as those at Down House, the family home of Charles Darwin where he developed his ground-breaking theories.